Jurong: The need to industrialise

-With the Cold War already present and the then-constant threat of communism spreading from Malaya, the country's Legislative Assembly was being pressured to keep the British-ruled crown colony financially stable and economically strong.
+With the Cold War and the then-constant threat of communism spreading from Malaya, the country's Legislative Assembly was being pressured to keep the British-ruled crown colony financially stable and economically strong.

-In 1959, the People's Action Party emerged victorious in the first general election held in a self-governing Singapore.
-A crucial element of the party's agenda shortly after coming to power was the promise of more and better employment opportunities and jobs for the people and the need to build up and strengthen the weak economy of a newly-developing self-governing nation.
-Thus, the new PAP-led government had a desperate and urgent need to resolve the issue of Singapore's weak economy and Dr Goh Keng Swee, then the finance minister of Singapore, was quickly put in charge of this challenging task.
+In 1959, the People's Action Party won the first general election held in a self-governing Singapore.
+A crucial element of the party's agenda upon coming to power was the promise of creating more and better employment opportunities for the people and the need to build and strengthen the weak economy of a newly developing self-governing nation.
+To address this urgent need, the new PAP-led government tasked Goh Keng Swee, the then-finance minister was quickly put in charge of tackling Singapore's economic challenges.

-Dr Goh determined that the only way to improve and strengthen Singapore's weak economy was through industrialisation.
-He envisioned a major industrial town in Singapore that would have modern industries mainly based in the manufacturing sector, such as shipyards, steelworks, chemical plants and other factories.
-Although such an idea was not the first of its kind, Dr Goh's plans for an industrial estate in Jurong were much more ambitious and wider-reaching than other previously-made proposals.
+Goh determined that industrialisation was the only way to improve and strengthen Singapore's weak economy.
+He envisioned the development of a major industrial town featuring modern industries mainly based in the manufacturing sector, such as shipyards, steelworks, chemical plants and other factories.
+While the idea of industrialisation in Singapore was not new, Goh's plans for an industrial estate in Jurong were far more ambitious and comprehensive than previous proposals.

 Jurong Industrial Estate

 On the 4th of July in 1960, the Legislative Assembly of Singapore announced a proposal to construct a new industrial town in Jurong.
 The entire project, which totalled $45.7 million in cost, begun almost immediately after the proposal's announcement, with the immediate processes of planning and designing taking place in August in that same year.

-For Jurong's industrialisation, with Singapore's request for assistance with regard to economic development, the United Nations Industrial Survey Mission designated Dutch economic/financial advisor Dr Albert Winsemius to take charge of the project for the economic development of Singapore.
-The same UN mission also deployed Frenchman Mr P. Schereschewsky to survey Jurong's suitability for an industrial town.
+For Jurong's industrialisation, Singapore sought international assistance for its economic development.
+The United Nations Industrial Survey Mission assigned Dutch economic/financial advisor Albert Winsemius to lead the nation's economic development efforts.
+The same UN mission also deployed Frenchman Mr P. Schereschewsky to survey Jurong's suitability as an industrial town.

-In 1961, the Economic and Development Board (the EDB) was formed to spearhead Singapore's industrialisation and earthworks for the construction and development of Jurong's industrial estate began in that same year.
-A year later, in 1962, the then-finance minister of Singapore, Dr Goh Keng Swee, helped to lay and set the foundation stone for the newly established National Iron and Steel Mills, the first factory in the new industrial estate (the factory has since been renamed to become NatSteel and the company is now a subsidiary of Tata Steel of India).
-At that time, many Singaporeans doubted the chances of success concerning Dr Goh's ambitious plan to develop the area for industrialisation and gave it the unflattering nickname of "Goh's Folly".
-They were quickly proven wrong, however, as 24 factories (of various types) were soon established in 1963.
+In 1961, the Economic and Development Board (the EDB) was formed to spearhead Singapore's industrialisation.
+That same year, earthworks commenced for the development of Jurong's industrial estate.
+In 1962, the then-finance minister of Singapore, Dr. Goh Keng Swee, laid the foundation stone for the newly established National Iron and Steel Mills, the first factory in the new industrial estate.
+This factory, now known as NatSteel, is currently a subsidiary of Tata Steel of India.
+Jurong Industrial Estate expanded rapidly after the opening of National Iron and Steel Mills.

 In May 1965, Jurong Port became operational.